GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/access-control/en.md

 Every Access Control List contains one or many entries, each of them with the following elements:

+- The operations to grant or deny access to
 - The fields to grant or deny access to
 - The directives to grant or deny access to
 - The list of rules to validate